paypal-examples/v6-web-sdk-sample-integration/client/components/blikPayments/html/README.md

 3. **Session Creation**: Creates BLIK payment session with event callbacks for handling payment lifecycle events
 4. **Field Setup**: Mounts the required full name and email fields
 5. **Validation**: Validates both fields before initiating the payment flow
-6. **Payment Flow**: Opens a popup window where customers enter their 6-digit BLIK code generated from their mobile banking app.
+6. **Payment Flow**: Opens a popup window where customers select their bank and authorize the payment.
 The order is created server-side via `/paypal-api/checkout/orders/create` before displaying the popup
 7. **Completion**: Processes the payment result by capturing the approved order via `/paypal-api/checkout/orders/:orderId/capture`, or handles cancellation and error scenarios appropriately

-### BLIK Payment Process

-1. Customer enters full name and email on merchant website
-2. Customer validates both fields and clicks BLIK button
-3. Popup opens showing BLIK payment interface
-4. Customer opens their mobile banking app
-5. Customer generates a 6-digit BLIK code in the app
-6. Customer enters the code in the payment interface
-7. Customer confirms the payment in their banking app
-8. Transaction is completed and customer returns to merchant site

 ### Server-Side Requirements